lkoepsel/RPi_10C/README.md

 * *examples* - contains code demonstrating how to use specific functions in the Library
 * *Library* - *AVR C Library*, specific Arduino functions rewritten in *C* such as analogRead(), analogWrite(), digitalRead(), and pinMode()
-* *templates* - template directories for each of the lab execises.
+* *templates* - template directories for each of the lab exercises.
 This directory must be duplicated to be used and called *dev*. **This directory is tracked by git and could be over-written in the next clone operation.**
 * *dev* - the student's version of the templates directory, where the students will make changes to the lab files. **This directory is not tracked by git and won't be overwritten.**

 ## Installation